rideau-info.com

 Smyth recommended that Clowes' second estimate be adopted, with the modification that the locks be increased in size to 108 feet (33 m) long by 20 feet (3 m) wide with a depth of 5 feet (1.5 m).
 To compensate for the increase in lock size he added £500 per lock, increasing Clowes' estimate of £145,000 to £169,000.
 It seems that Smyth knew that Clowes' estimates had been low to encourage the project, but he didn't want to ruffle too many provincial feathers, and mollified them by essentially adopting the provincial commissions' (Clowes') recommendation.

-The Rideau project was placed under the control of the British Army's Ordnance Department which was responsible for fortifications and canals.
+The Rideau project was placed under the control of the British Board of Ordnance which was responsible for fortifications and canals.
 The Inspector-General of Fortifications was Gother Mann.
-It was likely Mann who recommended that Lieutenant Colonel John By, a retired officer of the Royal Engineers, be placed in charge of the project.
+It was Mann who likely recommended that Lieutenant Colonel John By, a retired officer of the Royal Engineers, be placed in charge of the project.
 By had worked under Mann, in Canada, earlier in the century.
-By had been retired in 1821 at the young age of 38*.
+By had been retired in 1821 at the young age of about 40*.
 In March 1826 he was taken out of retirement and appointed Superintending Engineer of the Rideau Canal.

-By landed in Quebec on May 30, 1826.
-He headed up to Montreal a few days later and started preparations.
+By and his family departed London aboard the bark Endeavour on April 23, 1826 and landed at Quebec City on May 30.
+On June 1 By and family took the steam boat New Swiftsure to Montreal.
 In July 1826, he wrote to General Mann in England.
 In the letter he stressed the need to make the Rideau a route suitable for steamboat navigation, that such boats would become increasingly important from a military standpoint.
 This meant that the locks should be made to accommodate boats up to 130 feet (40 m) in length and 50 feet (15 m) in width.

-By fell sick in Montreal, as did his assistant Captain Daniel Bolton of the Royal Engineers, and it was not until September that By could travel up the Ottawa.
-During that time, John MacTaggart, who had been appointed by the Ordnance Department in London to act as By's Clerk of Works, arrived in Montreal.
+By fell sick in Montreal, as did his assistant, Captain Daniel Bolton of the Royal Engineers, and it was not until September that By could travel up the Ottawa.
+During that time, John Mactaggart, who had been appointed by the Ordnance in London to act as By's Clerk of Works, arrived in Montreal.

 On September 7, 1826, the Commanding Royal Engineer in Canada, Colonel Dunford, received specific instructions from the Ordnance in London for By to proceed with the building of the Rideau Canal.

-In mid-September 1826, By and a young Royal Engineer, Lieutenant Henry Pooley, together with several other assistants, including John MacTaggart, left Montreal for Wright's Town, arriving there on September 21.
+In mid-September 1826, By and a young Royal Engineer, Lieutenant Henry Pooley, together with several other assistants, including John Mactaggart, travelled to Wright's Town, arriving there on September 21.
 By and Pooley spent several days on a "minute inspection of the various bays" near the Rideau's mouth and "decided on the upper as best."
-By’s choice was Sleigh Bay, later known as Entrance Bay.
-This also happened to be Dalhousie’s choice, the valley above Sleigh Bay was land he had purchased on behalf of the government, from Hugh Fraser, three years previously.
+By's choice was Sleigh Bay, later known as Entrance Bay.
+This also happened to be Dalhousie's choice.
+The valley above Sleigh Bay was land he had purchased on behalf of the government from Hugh Fraser three years previously.
 On September 26, Dalhousie and Durnford arrived at Wright's Town and went over the ground with By, approving of what he had done.

-Colonel By again proposed that consideration be given to larger locks, 150 feet (46 m) long by 50 feet (15 m) wide by 5 feet (1.5 m) deep.
-Before he returned to Montreal in November, By initiated the building of a bridge across the Ottawa (by Thomas McKay) and the clearing of the trees in Entrance Valley, and journeyed to Kingston to review the planned route of the canal with Samuel Clowes.
+Colonel By again requested that consideration be given to larger locks, 150 feet (46 m) long by 50 feet (15 m) wide by 10 feet (3 m) deep (he later modified this to 5 feet (1.5 m) deep).
+Before he returned to Montreal in November, By initiated the building of a bridge across the Ottawa River to Wright's Town (by contractor Thomas McKay) and the clearing of the trees in Entrance Valley, and journeyed to Kingston to review the planned route of the canal with Samuel Clowes.

 This book will not deal with the costs and politics of the building of the canal.
-These have been well documented in such books as Legget's "Rideau Waterway" and Andrews' "For Kings and Country, Lieutenant Colonel John By, R.E., Indefatigable Civil-Military Engineer"
+These have been well documented in such books as Legget's "Rideau Waterway" and Andrews' "For King and Country, Lieutenant Colonel John By, R.E., Indefatigable Civil-Military Engineer."
+The details of Colonel By's fall from grace are summarized in the story "Bye By" in Watson's Tales of the Rideau.

 * There is some controversy over the birth year of Colonel John By.
 Legget and Passfield (presumably based on Legget) have him as being born in 1779.
 Previous researchers placed his birth year as 1781.
 Andrews has him as being born in about 1783.
 I lean towards Andrews' date.
 A memorial plaque to By, approved by his widow Esther, states that he was 53 when he died in 1836 (hence the 1783 date).
 However Legget documented a baptismal certificate dated August 10, 1779 for John By, son of George By and Mary Bryan.
 Andrews points out that there is information of five infant deaths in the By family, including information that the John By born in 1779 died as an infant.
 As was common in those days, the next surviving child would take on the same name as the previously deceased child (that name would continue to be given until a child finally survived).